tbrown/adventures/_posts/1917-10-01-paddy-beaver.markdown

 tree just starves to death.

 Now Paddy the Beaver loves the Green Forest as dearly as you and I do, and perhaps even a little more dearly.
-You see, it is his home.
+You see, it is her home.
 Besides, Paddy never is wasteful.
 So she cuts down a tree so that she can get all the bark instead of killing a whole lot of trees for a very little bark, as she might do if she were lazy.
-There isn't a lazy bone in him--not one.
+There isn't a lazy bone in her — not one.
 The bark she likes best is from the aspen.
-When she cannot get that, he will eat the bark from the poplar, the alder, the willow, and even the birch.
+When she cannot get that, she will eat the bark from the poplar, the alder, the willow, and even the birch.
 But she likes the aspen so much better that she will work very hard to get it.
 Perhaps it tastes better because she does have to work so hard